naijasecforce/blog.github.io/_posts/2020-01-02-a-decade-of-cybersecurity-in-nigeria.md

 ![](../assets/images/cybersecurity-decade2.png)
 *INEC Website Hacked and Defaced.
+Source: Leadership*

-Source: Leadership* The Office of the [National Security Adviser (ONSA)](https://www.cybertalknaija.com/onsa-nigeria/) was assigned the responsibility of coming up with a framework that will bring together all stakeholders to fight this menace.
-The National Cybersecurity Strategy(NCS) and its implementation plan were drafted.
+Due to the increase in online criminal activity, The Office of the [National Security Adviser (ONSA)](https://www.cybertalknaija.com/onsa-nigeria/) was assigned the responsibility of coming up with a framework that would bring together all stakeholders to fight this menace.
+The National Cybersecurity Strategy (NCS) and its implementation plan were drafted.

 Part of the goals of [NCS](https://www.cybertalknaija.com/national-cybersecurity-strategy/) was the [Cybercrime Act](https://www.cert.gov.ng/file/docs/CyberCrime__Prohibition_Prevention_etc__Act__2015.pdf), a bill that was introduced and got passed into law in May 2015.
-As regulation is needed to address the menace of cybercrimes and give to the country saner cyberspace and also to serve as deterrence from people that are planning to commit cybercrimes.
+This regulation was needed to address this menace, while ensuring a saner cyberspace and also to serve as deterrents for would-be cybercriminals.

 The [Nigeria CERT](https://www.cert.gov.ng/) was also established in line with the objectives of NCS, to manage the risks of cyber threats in Nigeria’s cyberspace and effectively coordinate incident response and mitigation strategies to proactively prevent cyber-attacks against Nigeria.

 The journey to awareness began.
 [Cyber Security Experts of Association Nigeria (CSEAN)](https://csean.org.ng) was established as an advocacy group on all matters and challenges faced by Information Security in Nigeria, to be an enabler focused on improving the standards and practices of Information Security in the country.

-[Nigeria Cybersecurity Conference (NaijaSecCon)](https://naijaseccon.com/), Nigeria’s first of its kind 100% annual technical Cybersecurity Conference started in 2017 that uniquely merges information about the latest and relevant threats from a Nigerian context with live technical demonstrations and hands-on workshops.
+[Nigeria Cybersecurity Conference (NaijaSecCon)](https://naijaseccon.com/), Nigeria’s first of its kind 100% annual technical Cybersecurity Conference started in 2017, the gathering uniquely merges information about the latest and relevant threats from a Nigerian context with live technical demonstrations and hands-on workshops.

-From this point, [conferences](https://www.cybertalknaija.com/category/conference/) (yearly) spring up across the country bringing professionals across sectors and stakeholders to discuss the way forward and share ideas.
+From this point, [conferences](https://www.cybertalknaija.com/category/conference/) (yearly) sprung up across the country bringing professionals across sectors and stakeholders to discuss the way forward and share ideas.

-Organizations have begun to take the baby steps into making things right by putting basic measures and controls, starting from investing in employee’s education and training on cybersecurity.
+Organizations had begun to take the baby steps into making things right by putting basic measures and controls, starting from investing in employee’s education and training on cybersecurity.

-[Ransomware outbreak](https://www.nira.org.ng/nira-media/news-update/169-nitda-advises-nigerians-on-ransomware-attacks) is one of the major events that pushed most organizations to their toes in Nigeria in this decade.
-Those affected have learned their lessons and they are better prepared ever than before.
+The [Ransomware outbreak](https://www.nira.org.ng/nira-media/news-update/169-nitda-advises-nigerians-on-ransomware-attacks) was one of the major events that put most organizations on edge in Nigeria in this past decade.
+Those affected have since learned their lessons and they are better prepared ever than before.

-What about the many private firms that took the bold step of offering [managed security services](https://www.cybertalknaija.com/category/mssp/) to the organizations that may require  to help them focus on their core business and paying less than acquiring the SECOPS process itself.
-And considering the area of GRC (Governance, Risk and Compliance), the big four ([PWC](https://www.pwc.com/ng/en.html), [KPMG](https://home.kpmg/ng/en/home.html), [Deloitte](https://www2.deloitte.com/ng/en.html) and [Ernest & Young](https://www.ey.com/ng/en/home)) have helped in getting many organizations to complying with many of the industry regulations ([CBN](https://www.cbn.gov.ng/) directives to banks on security and compliance) considering the cybersecurity risk out there.
+In addition, many private firms took the bold step of offering [managed security services](https://www.cybertalknaija.com/category/mssp/) to organizations that may require such with the aim of helping them focus on their core business and paying less than acquiring the Security Operations (SECOPS) process itself.
+Furthermore, in the area of GRC (Governance, Risk and Compliance), the big four ([PWC](https://www.pwc.com/ng/en.html), [KPMG](https://home.kpmg/ng/en/home.html), [Deloitte](https://www2.deloitte.com/ng/en.html) and [Ernest & Young](https://www.ey.com/ng/en/home)) had helped in getting many organizations to comply with many of the industry regulations ([CBN](https://www.cbn.gov.ng/) directives to banks on security and compliance) considering the cybersecurity risk out there.

 With this improvement, we have a greater number of Governmental and non-Governmental organizations willing to contribute to the story, the cybersecurity ecosystem is being formed in the country and [CyberTalkNaija](https://www.cbn.gov.ng/) took the bold step in bringing us a platform to provide access to this [ecosystem](https://www.cybertalknaija.com/cyber-ecosystem/) in one click.